fbpx

 When You Are Struggling to Resolve Family Drama

-Most of the advice for dealing with family drama, like the advice listed here, often works in ideal scenarios.
+Most advice for dealing with family drama often works in ideal scenarios.
 But real life can be a lot messier, and it’s important to recognize when a family dynamic becomes dysfunctional or toxic.

-Dysfunctional families often struggle with multiple family conflicts that affect the basic needs of the family members or create unhealthy power imbalances—for example, a parent with a substance misuse issue or untreated mental illness, or a parent who is neglectful or abusive.
+When there is dysfunction in families there are usually multiple conflicts that affect the basic needs of the family members or create unhealthy power imbalances, such as when a parent has a substance misuse issue or untreated mental illness or is neglectful or abusive.

 If you feel sad, angry, or anxious about spending time with your family members, or you don’t feel comforted, supported, or accepted by your family, you may be in a toxic family environment.
 Sometimes there can be one family member who causes conflicts, and sometimes the whole family dynamic can feel unhealthy or stressful.

-If you have a toxic or dysfunctional family, you may not find yourself in a space that’s calm or safe enough to do things like express yourself honestly, bring in a mediator, or set healthy boundaries without negative consequences.
-If you identify with this, remember that you can’t control how another family member acts—you can only control how you respond.
-With that in mind, here are some helpful reminders if you’re you’re struggling to unpack family drama and figure out your place in the family dynamic:
+If you have a toxic or dysfunctional family, you may not feel safe enough to do things like express yourself honestly, bring in a mediator, or set healthy boundaries without negative consequences.
+If you identify with this, remember that you can’t control how another family member acts — you can only control how you respond.

 You Are Not Alone

-Family drama can feel very isolating for everyone involved.
-Sometimes we may feel shame, guilt, or humiliation because of how our family handles big challenges.
-Remember that there may be supportive people outside your family —such as a friend group, a school counselor, or a coach—who can help you unpack what you’re going through and deal with how it’s impacting you.
-Others in your life can also help you reach personal goals when your family doesn’t offer you a supportive environment.
+Family drama can feel very isolating.
+You may feel shame, guilt, or humiliation because of how your family handles challenges.
+Remember that there may be supportive people outside your family — such as a friend, a school counselor, or a coach — who can help you unpack what you’re going through.
+Don’t be afraid to lean on them for support.

 Take Care of Yourself

 We often look to our family members to help take care of our needs.
-If you are struggling with family drama, you may need to find ways to take care of your own physical health and emotional well-being.
-Practicing self-care can help you lower stress, which in turn may help you feel more prepared to handle difficult family situations or uncomfortable emotions.
+If you are struggling with family drama, you may need to find other ways to take care of your own physical health and emotional well-being.
+Practicing self-care can help you lower stress, which in turn, may help you feel more prepared to handle difficult family situations.

 Search Resource Center